 Example of Semantic Barrier

-Following are the main types of semantic barriers of communication:
+The following are the main types of semantic barriers to communication:

-- Bad Expression – Bad expression states use of wrong words while conveying any message.
-Messages which are not properly formulated or are misinterpreted consumes a lot of time as it requires a lot of effort to make it correct.
+- Bad Expression – Bad expression states the use of wrong words while conveying any message.
+Messages that are not properly formulated or are misinterpreted consume a lot of time as it requires a lot of effort to make them correct.
 The clarification just reduces the impact of the message.

-- Faulty Translation of the messages – This happens when a recipient receives the message as per his own level of understanding.
-To have an intended response its better to mold the message according to the understanding level of the person.
+- Faulty Translation of the messages – This happens when a recipient receives the message as per his level of understanding.
+To have an intended response it’s better to mold the message according to the understanding level of the person.

-- Unclarified Assumptions – There are also assumptions which gets created while conveying a message due to certain things.
-In the case of special message, if the assumptions are unknown and vague to the receiver then the communication might be adversely affected.
+- Unclarified Assumptions – Some assumptions get created while conveying a message due to certain things.
+In the case of a special message, if the assumptions are unknown and vague to the receiver then the communication might be adversely affected.

 Physiological Barriers

 When the physical condition of either the receiver or the sender is not well, it leads to a barrier in communication.
-Ill-health, poor eyesight, having hearing difficulties, etc are some examples of physiological obstacles to effective communication.
+Ill health, poor eyesight, hearing difficulties, etc are some examples of physiological obstacles to effective communication.

 Cultural Noise